pragmalang/pragma/docs/features/primitive-types.md

 # Primitive Types

+Pragma supports many primitive types that can be used in model field definitions.

 ## String
 Represents a sequence of utf-8 characters. `String` values can be expressed using `String` literals, for example: `"Hello"`.